rapid7/metasploit-payloads/java/javapayload/README.md

-payload inside the original process, `1` will spawn once (to continue running when the original process terminates), and `2` will spawn twice (on certain popular operating systems it is impossible to obtain parent process informaion if the parent process has already died).
+payload inside the original process, `1` will spawn once (to continue running when the original process terminates), and `2` will spawn twice (on certain popular operating systems it is impossible to obtain parent process information if the parent process has already died).

 ### `Executable`(`=`)